Madster973/LING-L545/02_Morphology/README.md

 hfst-fst2txt tel.lexc.hfst | python3 att2dot.py  | dot -Tpng -o tel.lexc.png
 ```

-The above command would be generating a png file which consists of FST diagram.
+The above command would be generating a png file which consists of FST diagram: